Sriep/screeps-obsolete/README.md

 ## Roles
 These represent an array of tasks which perform some useful function.
 - Each tick the doTask methods from the task at the head of the array are called until a stop criterion is found.
-- A roles array of tasks can be self-modifying, however, in this case, there will typically be one key task that is central to the role.
+- A role's array of tasks can be self-modifying, however, in this case, there will typically be one key task that is central to the role.

 ## Routes
 Encapsulates the build queue for a room.